Keyboard shortcuts

 Bare binary modecargo codesign macosDiscover binaries via cargo metadata, sign each, copy to target/signed/

 Most GUI apps use app mode.
-CLI tools distributed as standalone binaries use bare binary mode.
+Use --as zip for Homebrew cask distribution, --as dmg (default) for website downloads.
+CLI tools use bare binary mode.